httpwg/http-extensions/draft-ietf-httpbis-replay.md

 ~~~

-An intermediary that forwards a request received in TLS early data MUST send it
+An intermediary that forwards a request prior to the completion of the TLS
-with the `Early-Data` header field set to "1" (i.e., it adds it if not present
+handshake MUST send it with the `Early-Data` header field set to "1" (i.e., it
-in the request).
+adds it if not present in the request).
+This is also true if the intermediary
+might have forwarded the request prior to handshake completion (see
+{{be-consistent}} for details).

 An intermediary MUST NOT remove this header field if it is present in a request.